 “Remember by whose hands these walls were reared and whose voices they had again and again echoed.
 Remember, while building anew to the Lord, the gratitude which you owe to generations that are past…” from St. Peter’s: An Informal History, by Helen E. Bray, November 1985

 9 am Outdoor Spiritual Communion

 11 am Spiritual Communion Via Zoom

-St. Peter’s buildings are closed to worship and other gatherings until further notice.
-We will hold worship services outside and continue with zoom worship and children’s programs through the summer.
+St. Peter’s buildings are currently closed to worship and other gatherings.
+We will hold worship services outside and continue with Zoom worship.